telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 ### Item Templates

+The item template manages the way the list items of a DropDownList are rendered.

-The example below demonstrates how to define an item template.
+The following example demonstrates how to define an item template.

 ###### Example